Crisp-Unimib/ContrXT/README.md

 ![](https://github.com/Crisp-Unimib/ContrXT/blob/master/img/alt.atheism.png)

 The Natural Language Explanation for _atheism_ reveal the presence of the word _bill_ leads the retrained classifier M2 to assign the label _atheism_ to a specific record whilst the presence of such a feature was not a criterion for the previous classifier M1.
 Conversely, the explanation revelas that M1 used the feature _keith_ to assign the label, whilst M2 discarded this rule.
-Actually, both terms refer to the name of the posts' authors: _Bill_'s posts are only contained within the dataset used to retrain whilst _Keith_'s ones are more frequent in initial dataset rather than the second one (dataset taken from Jin, P., Zhang, Y., Chen, X., & Xia, Y. (2016, January).
-Bag-of-embeddings for text classification.
-In IJCAI (Vol. 16, pp. 2824-2830)).
+Actually, both terms refer to the name of the posts' authors: _Bill_'s posts are only contained within the dataset used to retrain whilst _Keith_'s ones are more frequent in initial dataset rather than the second one (dataset taken from Jin, P., Zhang, Y., Chen, X., & Xia, Y. Bag-of-embeddings for text classification.
+In IJCAI-2016).

 Finally, M2 discarded the rule _having political atheist_ that was sufficient for M1 for classifying the instance.